 Valens began recording for Del-Fi Records in 1958.
 In a career spanning only eight months, he recorded three albums of over 30 songs and released nine singles including five chart-toppers with “Donna” peaking at #2 on the Billboard pop chart in 1958.

 His revolutionary household classic, “La Bamba,” fused elements of a traditional Mexican folk tune with rock ’n’ roll.

 Since his untimely death at the age of 17, his music has gained in popularity and influenced generations of musicians.
 Jimi Hendrix and Carlos Santana are both cited as influenced by Valen’s guitar playing.
 Artists from Led Zeppelin to Los Lobos have recorded his music.

-Valens was inducted into the Rock ’n’ Roll Hall of Fame in 2001, is remembered with a star on the Hollywood Walk of Fame and a Commemorative U.S. Postage Stamp.
+Valens was inducted into the Rock ’n’ Roll Hall of Fame in 2001, is remembered with a star on the Hollywood Walk of Fame, a namesake cola – Soy Capitan Cola, and a Commemorative U.S. Postage Stamp.

 Ani Khachoian, C3’s Executive Vice President of Licensing & Consumer Products said, “Ritchie Valens is a legendary artist that still resonates today.
 We are honored to add this classic brand to the C3 roster and explore new opportunities to share Valens’ legacy with his loyal audience as well as a new generation of fans.”

 Ritchie Valens along with legendary musicians Buddy Holly and The Big Bopper died in a tragic plane crash on February 3, 1959, during their Winter Dance Party tour; a day referred to as the day the music died.